-A virtual machine (VM) is a virtual environment that functions as a virtual computer system with its own CPU, memory, network interface, and storage, created on a physical hardware system.
-Software called a hypervisor separates the machine’s resources from the hardware and distributes them appropriately so they can be used by the VM.
+A virtual machine (VM) is a virtual environment that functions as a virtual computer system with its own CPU, memory, network interface, and storage, created on a physical hardware system (located off- or on-premises).
+Software called a hypervisor separates the machine’s resources from the hardware and provisions them appropriately so they can be used by the VM.

-The physical hardware, equipped with a hypervisor such as Kernel-based Virtual Machine (KVM), is called the host, while the many VMs that use its resources are guests.
+The physical machines, equipped with a hypervisor such as Kernel-based Virtual Machine (KVM), is called the host machine, host computer, host operating system, or simply host.
+The many VMs that use its resources are guest machines, guest computers, guest operating systems, or simply guests.
 The hypervisor treats compute resources—like CPU, memory, and storage—as a pool of resources that can easily be relocated between existing guests or to new virtual machines.

 Virtualization technology allows you to share a system with many virtual environments.
 The hypervisor manages the hardware and separates the physical resources from the virtual environments.
 Resources are partitioned as needed from the physical environment to the VMs.